godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 The font used is **Titillium-Regular**, and is licensed under the ``SIL Open Font License, Version 1.1``.

-The skybox was convert to a 360 equirectangular image using this tool: https://www.360toolkit.co/convert-cubemap-to-spherical-equirectangular.html
+The skybox was converted to a 360 equirectangular image using this tool: https://www.360toolkit.co/convert-cubemap-to-spherical-equirectangular.html

 While no sounds are provided, you can find many game ready sounds at https://gamesounds.xyz/